Radonirinaunimi/neopdf/docs/custom-interpolation.md

 }
 ```

-This example demonstrates how the modular design allows you to inject any compatible strategy
+This example demonstrates how the modular design allows users to inject any compatible strategy
 into the interpolation framework.
 While this example uses `ninterp` directly, the same `Strategy`
 objects can be integrated into the higher-level `neopdf` structures.
+See the `neopdf::gripdf.rs`
+module for more details.